 Monitor availability with URL ping tests

-In order to create an availability test, you need use an existing Application Insight resource or create an Application Insights resource.
+To create an availability test, you need use an existing Application Insights resource or create an Application Insights resource.

 Create a test

-If your URL is not visible from the public internet, you can choose to selectively open up your firewall to allow only the test transactions through.
-To learn more about the firewall exceptions for our availability test agents, consult the IP address guide.
+If your URL isn't visible from the public internet, you can choose to selectively open your firewall to allow only the test transactions through.
+To learn more about the firewall exceptions for availability test agents, consult the IP address guide.

 We strongly recommend testing from multiple locations with a minimum of five locations.
-This is to prevent false alarms that may result from transient issues with a specific location.
-In addition we have found that the optimal configuration is to have the number of test locations be equal to the alert location threshold + 2.
+This approach helps prevent false alarms that can result from transient issues with a specific location.
+We've also found that the optimal configuration is to have the number of test locations be equal to the alert location threshold + 2.

 |Test timeout||Decrease this value to be alerted about slow responses.
 The test is counted as a failure if the responses from your site have not been received within this period.
 If you selected Parse dependent requests, then all the images, style files, scripts, and other dependent resources must have been received within this period.|

 |HTTP response||The returned status code that's counted as a success.
 The code that indicates that a normal webpage has been returned is 200.|